Barcelona, finding Gaudi and Sagrada Familia

 I must admit that Barcelona left me disappointed.
 I wanted to like it.
 Everyone I knew told me it was great and that I would love it.
 Were my expectations too high?
 As both Alex and I felt the same way, I think it was just one of those places that didn’t do it for us.

-I love architecture and Europe has tons of places where architecture is a big draw for me.
+I love architecture, and Europe has tons of places where architecture is a big draw for me.
 Barcelona wasn’t one of those places.
 While Gaudi’s work is impressive, it wasn’t my favourite.
-It is totally possible that my impression was guided by the ever-present money grab feeling that I got here.
+It is possible that my impression was guided by the ever-present money-grab feeling that I got here.

 As the city is dealing with overtourism, it makes sense that they will try to control it.
 Enforcing timed entrances to attractions and limiting tickets are some of the ways they do it.
 I understand that, but at the same time, I felt that every place was making it difficult for us to visit.
-I was especially disappointed by the Parc, which we paid to see.
-That seemed like the case for all other attractions.
+I was incredibly disappointed by the Parc, which we paid to see, which seemed like the case for all other attractions.

 Our Airbnb was also not the most pleasant experience.
 Did that add to the negative feelings we had about Barcelona?
 No doubt.
 It’s funny how an experience can make you feel about a place.